Hyundai Ioniq Hybrid review

 Along with the hybrid rivals mentioned already, the Ioniq's price is competitive enough that it can also be seen as an alternative to a wide range of petrol and diesel family cars, including favourites like the Ford Focus and Volkswagen Golf.

 The hybrid Ioniq is powered by a 1.6-litre GDi petrol engine, making 104bhp and paired with a 43bhp electric motor and 1.56kWh battery capacity.
 The latter is only there to assist the petrol engine, though: unlike the plug-in version, the basic Ioniq Hybrid isn't capable of travelling on pure electric power for any great distance.
 It can get from 0-62mph in 10.8 seconds and can reach a top speed of 115mph.
 Fuel economy is comparable to its rivals with a combined figure of up to 62.8mpg (WLTP).
 CO2 emissions of 102g/km mean it isn’t exempt from the London Congestion Charge.
-Annual VED (tax) costs £145 a year - a £10 discount versus petrol or diesel models.
+Annual VED (tax) is charged at the slightly discounted rate compared to petrol or diesel models.

-The Ioniq Hybrid is an attractive company-car option, with a low Benefit-in-Kind (BiK) tax rate, compared with the 1.5-litre diesel Ford Focus.
+The Ioniq Hybrid is an attractive company-car option, with a low Benefit-in-Kind (BiK) tax rate compared with something like a 1.5-litre diesel Ford Focus.
 However, plug-in hybrid and electric rivals sit in even lower BiK bands.

 Standard equipment is also pretty good for all versions: alloy wheels, a leather steering wheel, air-conditioning, Bluetooth and DAB radio are standard from the entry-level model up, along with a 10.25-inch infotainment display.
 Premium versions benefit from sat nav, Apple CarPlay and Android Auto technology, while the Premium SE has leather heated and ventilated seats, an electric memory driver’s seat and front and rear parking sensors.